toshiHTroyer/CreativeShowcase/MILESTONE_04.md

 ---
 1. Register and get logged into your personal portfolio page with your username slug path
 2. Once you are logged in, you can add categories to your portfolio, projects to your categories, or update your bio in portfolio settings.
 3. Just click on Creative Showcase in the header to return to your portfolio.
+4. I had to remove /public/uploads from my git repository using git rm --cached public/uploads etc as there were size issues, so in order to be able to upload user bio images, you will need to recreate the 'users' folder in public directory.
+Therefore, when you log in / create an account and are looking at other users bio images, none of the files I have already uploaded into my project will be present/visible.

 First link to github line number(s) for constructor, HOF, etc.
 ---